matty99/matty99.github.io/ramen/_posts/2019-04-18-nissin-damae-ramen-pork.md

 ![Nissin Demae Ramen - Pork](/images/ramen/nissin-damae-ramen-pork.jpg)

 Approximate price: $0.88
-2 packets - 1 soup base, 1 seasoning sauce
+2 packets - 1 soup base, 1 liquid seasoning

 Now that I've written and released two reviews, it's time to give you a little introduction and tell you what this is all about.